Australia AFS License (Australian Financial Services) in 2026

-- Australia AFS License (Australian Financial Services License or AFSL) is mandatory for financial businesses in 2026.
+- Australia AFS License (Australian financial service license or AFSL) is mandatory for financial businesses in 2026.
 At Tetra Consultants, our team of lawyers, licensing specialists, compliance team, and accountants can help to seamlessly obtain the AFS license in Australia.

-- This license is issued by ASIC for providing services like advice, dealing, and custody.
+- This license is issued by ASIC for services such as advice, dealing and custody.
 Tetra Consultants will help you assess your needs, recommend the type of AFSL (retail/wholesale), and apply for the AFSL for entry into the financial service market in 2026.
-Our team of lawyers, licensing specialists, compliance team, and accountants will help you to seamlessly obtain Australia AFS License.
+Our team of lawyers and licensing specialists, compliance team, and accountants will help you obtain an Australian AFS license.

 Introduction to Australia AFS License

-- Achieve unrestricted entry into Australia’s financial markets with an Australian Financial Services License (AFSL) issued by ASIC, the key license under the Corporations Act 2001, Chapter 7, Section 911A, for the provision of financial advice, dealing, or custody services.
+- Achieve unrestricted entry into Australia’s financial markets with an Australian financial service License (AFSL) issued by ASIC, the key license under the Corporations Act 2001, Chapter 7, Section 911A, for the provision of financial advice, dealing, or custody services.

-- Specific AFSL types, retail/wholesale, low/high complexity, are designed to suit your business requirements, keeping you compliant through the changes in 2025-2026, including the introduction of rules for digital assets.
+- Specific AFSL types, retail/wholesale, low/high complexity, are designed to suit your business requirements, keeping you compliant with 2025–2026 changes, including the introduction of rules for digital assets.
 Non-compliance can attract heavy fines.

-- Our in-house team of local lawyers, licensing specialists, and compliance team ensures everything is in good standing.
-If required, Tetra Consultants is happy to meet you at our local office in Australia to discuss further in detail.
+- Our in‑house team of local lawyers, licensing specialists and compliance professionals ensures everything is in good standing.
+If required, Tetra Consultants

 When will you require an Australia AFS License?

-- All businesses conducting the following activities are required to obtain an Australian Financial Services License to conduct their business in the country:
+- All businesses conducting the following activities are required to obtain an Australian financial service License to conduct their business in the country:

 - Markets a financial product